 Some investors are still wary.
 The notion of residential comes with associations of unmanageable, non-commercial risks, inner city concentrations, low-income tenants with fickle tenancy that together combine to deliver low returns and low values, especially sensitive to wider macro-economic and city factors that ultimately affect the entire investment market.
-These concerns are often misguided, however, and not borne out by the data emerging from MSCI, which since 2018 has been tracking 338 residential properties comprising around 45,000 units and valued at R20.6billion, as part of the MSCI South Africa Annual Property Index.
-They are also not replicated internationally, where residential property by value, equal in size to industrial property and delivering stable, attractive returns.
-The MSCI analysis found that "South African [multifamily] residential property had a significantly lower inter-asset volatility of net operating income per square meter compared to other main property sectors.
+These concerns are often misguided, however, and not borne out by the data emerging from MSCI, which since 2018 has been tracking 338 residential properties comprising around 45,000 units and valued at R20.6billion, as part of the MSCI South Africa Annual Property Index.2 They are also not replicated internationally, where residential property is a more mature, well-invested, major asset class, accounting for 21% of global investment property by value, equal in size to industrial property and delivering stable, attractive returns.
+The MSCI analysis found that "South African [multifamily] residential property had a significantly lower interasset volatility of net operating income per square meter compared to other main property sectors.
 The consistently lower inter-asset volatility for residential "build-to-rent" property implies more stable forecastable returns for international investors."